mirrorcult/ss14-fork-database/WizardsDen/Children/Corvax/Children/ThetaStation/README.md

 ## Miscellaneous Information

-Theta Station has come a long way and wanted to be an MRP build about the catastrophe.
+Theta Station has come a long way, originally destined to be an MRP build about a catastrophe aboard a small orbital station.
-Half a year later, the path has changed to PvP build.
-Largely thanks to `GH@IlinMihail/DSC@ilinm`.
+Half a year later, the path has shifted towards being a PvP build.
+Largely thanks to `GH@IlinMihail/DSC@ilinm`'s efforts.
 Official release with [trailer](https://youtu.be/wMnPygVKjAs) occurred on 2023-07-20.